-You need to understand that I am not medically qualified and am not a trained psychiatrist.
-I can give you some personal opinion if you like.
+Thank you for your question.
+You will first need to understand that I am not medically qualified and am not a trained psychiatrist.

-Check for all physically related health issues first.
+Check for all physically related health issues first

-For example, test levels of Vitamin D, the B group vitamins and sugar, in the body.
+For example, test (ad) levels of Vitamin D, the B group vitamins and sugar, in the body.
 If female, I’d also check for hormone levels.

 I’d recommend getting the body as well as it can be, as first port of call.
 For example, walking 30 mins.
 3x per week, drinking 1.5 litres of water daily, good sleep patterns, a 30 min. guided meditation routine each morning.

-Put that line on a poster somewhere prominent in your home.
+Put that quote, above, on a poster somewhere prominent in your home.
 Switch your thoughts to what is great about your life each time you see that quote.
-Over time you can “train” your mind to focus on the “glass half full”.
-Keep a gratitude journal, each night before sleep write 5 things for which you are grateful that day.
-No matter how challenging initially, stick with that 6 months & observe the change in your outlook.

-I cannot emphasize too much…
+I cannot emphasize the following too much…

 Do something out of routine, like walking along a lake or beach, sitting in the garden reading a good book with your favorite music playing, luxuriating in a warm bath.
 Make something nurturing, a regular practice.

-Definitely, see a health professional.
+Definitely, see a health professional

 Even if it is a walk to the local shop.
-Get some external energy from which you can draw & on which you can “lean” for a moment.
+Get some external energy from which you can draw and on which you can “lean” for a moment.

 I hope those few snippets will help somewhat.

-P.S.
 Some good resources to explore…

 In her words exactly: “I think your article is great…it includes a lot of the medical things to look out for …including vitamin D!…(you could also mention thyroid problems).
-Plus you have lots of practical hints.”
+Plus you have lots of practical hints”.